mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### AWS Step Fuctions

-It's a serverless visual workflow service that provices state machines.
-A state machine can orchestrate other AWS services with simple logic, branching, and parallel execution, and it maintains a state.
-Workflow steps are known as states, and they can perform work via tasks.
-A state machine can be defined using Amazon States language (ASL).
+It enables you to coordinate the components of distributed applications and microservices using visual workflows.
+You build applications from individual components that each perform a discrete function, or task, allowing you to scale and change applications quickly.

+It automatically triggers and tracks each step, and retries when there are errors, so your application executes in order and as expected, every time.

+Step Functions logs the state of each step, so when things go wrong, you can diagnose and debug problems quickly.

+Step Functions manages the operations and underlying infrastructure for you to ensure your application is available at any scale.

-With Stap Functions, lambda functions could only run for 15 minutes. lambda functions are stateless.
+Without Stap Functions, lambda functions could only run for 15 minutes. lambda functions are stateless.
 State machiens maintain state and allow longer-running processes.
 Step Functions "replaces" SWF with a serverless version.

 ## Amazon Elastic Container Service, ECS